🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Will CBL Get You High?

 Research on CBL’s effects is virtually nonexistent.
-However, from preliminary research, it’s clear CBL is non-psychoactive — or at the very least, has very low psychoactivity.
+However, from preliminary research, it’s clear CBL is a non-psychoactive and non-intoxicating cannabinoid — or at the very least, has very low psychoactive effects.

 Most experts hypothesize that CBL’s effects are similar to CBD’s based on preliminary studies of its interactions with CB1 and CB2 receptors.